Brown Sugar Cinnamon Pop Tarts

 Make Glaze

 - Combine all glaze ingredients and stir to combine.
 You may find you need to add either more powdered sugar or milk to achieve the desired consistency.
-Then simply spread the glaze on your cooled tarts. ยฝ cup (60 g) powdered sugar ยผ teaspoon ground cinnamon 1 tablespoon milk
+Then simply spread the glaze on your cooled tarts.
+1 cup (120 g) powdered sugar ½ teaspoon ground cinnamon 2-3 tablespoons milk 1 tablespoon corn syrup

 Notes